Riley-Py/UWaterloo-Work/MSE 211/Final Exam Practice/Final Exam Practice - Week 2.md

 ### Response to Q2

 The mechanism, starting from system conditions to the end behaviour, starts with the conditions of the work.
-The project may be falling behind due to miscommunication between members or due to management demanding features that take a considerable amount of time to implement.
-This creates unsafe work conditions, and team members start aiming
+The project may be falling behind due to miscommunication within the group of individuals or due to management demanding features that take a considerable amount of time to implement.
+This creates unsafe work conditions, as members are not being given the resources needed to implement the features.
+This causes the individuals within the group to try and be more efficient, like skipping review steps within the project, to try and meet the demands of management.
+However, the miscommunication between members within the group means that coordination to implement the features is not fully fledged, which the review steps would have caught in the process.